slizyoke/sli/README.md

 Entire businesses have been built on scouring LinkedIn, setting up simple landing pages, blogs, and online stores.
 No need for the fancy window dressing to be successful.

 I notice often that people who are beginners at <a href="https://adana-evden-eve-nakliyat-2.kiraliksite.com>adana evden eve nakliyat</a>
 something but have good production and packaging almost always fail.
 Perfectionists get the least traction.
-Those who dive in and ‘just do’ tend to win.
+Those who dive in and ‘just do’ tend to win.</div>